From what they don’t tell you to pre-op C-section tips, real mamas share their experience of having a Cesarean Section in Singapore

 Comparing C-Section to another Delivery: Childbirth is scary and I found the procedure of a C-section particularly terrifying.
 I am a control freak at the best of times and had not previously been on the operating table.
 I found the lack of control (compared to natural childbirth) and feeling of helplessness overwhelming and cried through the entire procedure.
 Having no feeling or sight of what was happening (as they put up a sheet so you don’t see the procedure) made me feel exposed.
 Plus as I was anticipating having a planned C-section, I was not emotionally prepared to have an “emergency” C-section.

-Name: Hayley, British, mama to two kids
+Hayley, British, mama to three kids

 Birth History: I always wanted a natural birth without drugs and epidural.
 During my first labour, I got to 8cm dilation on gas and air, but when my baby’s oxygen and heart rate dropped, they broke my waters and found meconium present so I needed an emergency C-section.
 As I hadn’t had an epidural, it was done under General Anaesthetic.
 I met my baby two hours later.
 It took me months to get over the fact that I wasn’t awake for her birth and wasn’t the first to hold her.
 I felt like I had ‘failed’ having got so far down the line, but not making it all the way.